Reflections of clouds and trees with fall colour on a lake.

 Located in Hastings County, south of Algonquin, the interconnected Lookout Trail and Cabin Trail offer hikers stellar lake and forest lookout views.
 The scenery from Lake St. Peter’s sandy beaches or along its shoreline is equally stunning in the fall.

-The park features 65 spacious, forested campsites and a selection of canoes and kayaks can be rented from the park office.
+The park features 65 spacious forested campsites, and canoes and kayaks can be rented from the park office.

 Location: 356 Lake St. Peter Road, Lake St. Peter